top of page

 3. SJP does not (officially) discount for larger clients

-An example client (a couple) joining SJP with a £1,000,000 pension and £1,000,000 ISA and investing £40,000 into an ISA each year is shown below.
+The fee breakdown for an example client (a couple) joining SJP with £1,000,000 in pensions and £1,000,000 in ISAs, and investing £40,000 into an ISA each year over a ten-year period, is shown below.
+Total fees over the decade exceed £500,000.

 SJP fees for a client with £2m over ten years.